fennel-ai/client/docs/pages/api-reference/sources.md

 :::info
 Currently, Fennel only supports OAuth 1 (username and password) authentication.
 We are happy to prioritize support for OAuth 2.0 if needed - if so, please talk to us!
 :::

+### HUDI

+The HUDI source is very similar to the S3 source, since HUDI is built on top of S3.
+The only additional field that needs to be specified is the `format` field, which should be set to "hudi".

+The following fields need to be defined:

+1. **`name`** - A name to identify the source.
+The name should be unique across all sources.
+2. **`aws_access_key_id`** - In order to access private Buckets stored on AWS S3, this connector requires credentials with the proper permissions.
+If accessing publicly available data, this field is not required.
+3. **`aws_secret_access_key`**- In order to access private S3 Buckets, this connector requires credentials with the proper permissions.
+If accessing publicly available data, this field is not required.

+And the following fields need to be defined on the bucket:

+1. **`bucket`** - Name of the S3 bucket where the file(s) exist.
+2. **`path_prefix`** (optional) - By providing a path-like prefix (e.g., `myFolder/thisTable/`) under which all the relevant files sit, we can optimize finding these in S3.
+This is optional but recommended if your bucket contains many folders/files&#x20;
+3. **`format`** - Should be set to "hudi".

+<pre snippet="api-reference/source#s3_hudi_source"></pre>

+Fennel uses  `file_last_modified` property exported by S3 to track what data has been seen so far and hence a cursor field doesn't need to be specified.